 TMRW: How much planning and research do you like to see when a start-up comes to you?

 Fred: Do something where you have a real sense of mission, where it’s something you care about.
 It’s such a hard journey and you have to talk to your spouse and say, “Hey, you’re not going to see me for four years," so make it something worth it.

 At the beginning, what matters is engaging with your users and making sure you’re the team that can do it.
 I would far prefer to see people who have not committed a line of code but have engaged with 100 or so consumers and have a real deep understanding of why they should care about your product.

 The other is the person that has actually committed to creating something and has a number of users and is really getting traction.
 I have a lot of respect for engineering and design and I tend to over bias anyone with those skills.
-So you can call that market research if you like but it’s
+So you can call that market research if you like but it’s really field research.

 I find it insane when people don’t know their competitors and haven’t done any market mapping.
 It happens all the time.
 It’s like only two days of work and it’s absolutely essential.
 That work is something I expect you to do.
 Just do the work.
 Know the history of your industry.
 I think there’s a lot you can learn from knowing that.